hoangduytran/blender-manual/manual/addons/rigging/rigify/metarigs.rst

 so that they can be hidden or revealed together.

 Rigify can take advantage of collections to generate extra features and the user interface for the final rig.
-A panel named Rigify Layer Names is generated with buttons for hiding the collections, arranged in an intuitive layout.
+A panel named :ref:`Rig Layers <rigify.rig_ui_template.RigLayers>` is generated with buttons for hiding the collections, arranged in an intuitive layout.

 The Bone Collections UI panel allows configuring the layout of that generated panel, as well as specifying some other settings for bone collections, such as the color set to use.